 None of the perspectives considered so far take into consideration the relationship of the persons and the embryos involved in the context of reproductive technology.
 Most ethical reasoning, be it libertarian, deontological, feminist, or utilitarian separates the embryo from the mother or vice versa.

-As against this traditional one-dimensional and actually illusory description of the fetus, there are plenty of other justifications for treating the fetus as only one factor in the more general equation of the pregnancy.
+Opposing this traditional one-dimensional and actually illusory description of the fetus are numerous justifications for treating the fetus as only one of many factors in the more general equation of the pregnancy.
 The close and unique physical interrelationship between the gestating woman and her fetus has been described as an almost mystical bond.
 During the pregnancy, the woman and her fetus are actually a single profoundly intertwined entity and cannot be separated, especially as far as the fetus is concerned, so we should not ignore the special bonds that the fetus has with its mother.
-We had better treat the fetus as part of a much broader human relationship and award these relations moral and legal recognition.
+We are well advised to treat the fetus as part of a much broader human relationship and award these relations moral and legal recognition.
 We should not ignore these special bodily and psychological interconnections that cannot be found in any other human relationship.
 The health and wellbeing of either mother or fetus deeply affects the other and vice versa.
-These are actually one human entity whose interests we should evaluate, and definitely not as two opposing human rivals.
-As Iris M. Young put it,
+These are actually one human entity whose interests we should evaluate, and definitely not two opposing human rivals.
+As Iris M. Young expresses it:

 Pregnancy challenges the integration of my body experience by rendering fluid the boundary between what is within, myself, and what is outside, separate.
 I experience my insides as the space of another, yet my own body.

-This special biological and psychological conjointness, which renders the fetus physically a part of its mother, has been extensively discussed in the literature.
+This special biological and psychological conjoinedness or oneness, which renders the fetus physically a part of its mother, has been extensively discussed in the literature.
 The mother-fetus bond during pregnancy is profoundly meaningful, and this Gordian knot cannot easily be divided in two.
 As has been pointed out,

 To be pregnant is to be inhabited.
 It is to be occupied.
 It is to be in a state of physical intimacy of a particularly thorough-going nature.
 The fetus intrudes on the body massively; whatever medical risks one faces or avoids, the brute fact remains that the fetus shifts and alters the very physical boundaries of the woman’s self.
 To mandate continuation of gestation is, quite simply, to force continuation of such occupation.